theosysbio/means/src/README.txt

 Installation (Development version)
 ============

-The development version of this package can be installed by checking out the code, navigating to `ProgramFiles` directory and typing::
+The development version of this package can be installed by checking out the code, navigating to `src` directory and typing::

     pip install -e .